Python-SIP/sip/doc/pyproject_toml.rst

 **tracing**
     The boolean value specifies that debugging statements that trace the execution of the bindings are automatically generated.
 Be default the statements are not generated.
-This is also a user option.
+There is also a corresponding command line option.